ghufran2508/Arbisoft.Fresh-Graduate-Test.2023/README.md

 It contains the solution to Fresh Graduate Hiring Test.
 Test consist of 4 problems.
 Logic Building, OOP concepts, API call.

-This solution passes all the visible test cases.
+These solutions passes all the visible test cases.

 1st question was about calculating minimum buses required to allocate all tourists.
 2nd problem was of API call in which we have to calculate if comapany has to pay a user or has to